S-Henderson/Combine-ER-Reports/README.md

 ## Error Messages

-The code prints out an error message when run:
+The script prints out an error message when run:

 ```python
 "WARNING *** OLE2 inconsistency: SSCS size is 0 but SSAT size is non-zero"